-For example, most people will probably wake up a little groggy,with a dry mouth if they take Cyclobenzaprine before bed, but if you’ve got a “tough stomach” (like me), you probably won’t get nauseous or throw up or anything like that.
+For example, most people will probably wake up a little groggy,with a dry mouth if they take Cyclobenzaprine before bed, but if you’ve got a ‘tough stomach’ (like me), you probably won’t get nauseous from taking it.

 Still, it’s worth weighing all the potential side effects against the benefits before taking any drug and Cyclobenzaprine is no exception.

-Just because it doesn’t have a particularly high potential for abuse doesn’t mean it doesn’t mean it’s entirely safe for everyone.
+Just because it doesn’t have a particularly high potential for abuse doesn’t mean it it’s entirely safe for everyone.